thenumbernine/zeta-lua/zeta/README.txt

 	- show vec2 fields as offsets ...? or absolute positions if the meta editor info says so.
 	- object classes use 'spawnfields' for editor fields, types, and tooltips
 - environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc

+LOW PRIORITY:
 - save files don't save threads
-- missile launcher missile ammo
+- separate lua env for level/init.lua and for sandboxes
+- hit 100 objects and you'll stop in midair
+- movement still needs pushing (making use of pushPriority) implementation ... maybe ...
 - arbitrary room sizes (no fixed grid) - in fact, double as spawnInfo and bbox
-- separate lua env for level/init.lua and for sandboxes collision v1:
-	- fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox.
-	- barriers only hit players if player is moving
-	- sawblades only hit geemers if geemers are moving
-	- geemers and doors don’t mix.  one pushes the other and the geemer teleports. collision v2:
-	- get slopes working
-	- jump near a wall and shoot. your jump will stop midair.
-	- movement still needs pushing (making use of pushPriority) implementation ... maybe ...
-	- jumping on >100 solid_no objects and the player will float in the air...
-	- make sure there aren't any more physics slowdowns
-	- fix tryToStand to use the new collision system

 monsters:
 	- fix geemer chunks ... to be new sprites?  and let you pick them up and craft health with them?
 	- add moar mining base monsters: